Chinese

 Spring.
 Credits: 4

-This course continues Asian Studies 310, Third Year Chinese I, in helping students build linguistic and communicative competence in Mandarin Chinese through reading, discussing, and writing about authentic texts.
+This course continues ASIAN-310, Third Year Chinese I, in helping students build linguistic and communicative competence in Mandarin Chinese through reading, discussing, and writing about authentic texts.
 Newspapers, essays, and short stories will be the teaching materials for the course.
 An interactive approach will be incorporated into the curriculum to improve students' conversational skills.
 The class will be conducted mostly in Chinese, and class hours will be supplemented by individual work in the Language Resource Center.

 Applies to requirement(s): Humanities; Language